drivendataorg/cloudpathlib/CONTRIBUTING.md

 Any code that needs to interact with the provider does so by calling methods on the `CloudPath.client`, which is an instance of the `Client` class so all the methods are provider-agnostic.

 Some methods are implemented on the `*Path` class for the specific provider.
 This is reserved for two cases: (1) provider-specific properties, like `S3Path.bucket` or `AzureBlobPath.container`, and (2) methods that are more efficiently implemented in a provider-specific way, like `S3Path.stat`.

-### Exceptions

-Different backends may raise different exception classses when something goes wrong.
-To make it easy for users to catch exceptions that are agnostic of the backend, we generally will catch and raise a specific exception from [`exceptions.py`](cloudpathlib/exceptions.py) for any exception that we understand.
-You can add new exceptions to this file if any are needed for new features.

 ### Adding a new provider